crux/ascii-tracker/README.md

   $ atracker scan ~/.timecard report last-month txt

+*processing steps*

+- scan

 for `scan` you can use a single filename, a comma seperated list or even a wildcard regex pattern.
 When using a regexp pattern you must escape it from the shell, e.G.: ... scan "\*.txt"

+- include

+remove all groups which are not in the include list, e.g: .. include foo,bar ...

 ## Contributing